UVADS/workflow-basics/docs/quickstart/prefect.md

     return r, m
 ```

-You can find the updated code in  `python examples/prefect/numbers-concurrent.py`, or the corresponding notebook `python examples/prefect/numbers-concurrent.ipynb`
+You can find the updated code in  `examples/prefect/numbers-concurrent.py`, or the corresponding notebook `examples/prefect/numbers-concurrent.ipynb`

 After running the script/notebook, check the task graph and execution timing in the Prefect Server instance.